caravangelo/inflation-easy/README.md

 To define your own potential:

 - If using an analytical potential, modify the functions in `potential.cpp`.
-- If using a numerical potential, ensure the files `field_values.txt`, `potential.txt`, and `potential_derivative.txt` are placed in the `inputs/` directory.
+- If using a numerical potential, ensure the files `field_values.dat`, `potential.dat`, and `potential_derivative.dat` are placed in the `inputs/` directory.
 These files must contain one value per line.
 - Adjust relevant parameters in `parameters.h`.

 ### Executing the Program